-The winery is located west of the municipality Saint-Emilion
+The winery is located west of the township Saint-Emilion

-in the eponymous area on the famous location "Pied de Côte" (at the foot of the hill).
-In 1924 Maurice de Boüard de Laforest bought a three-hectare vineyard called Clos de l'Angélus.
-From this one can hear the Angelus ringing (traditional morning bell) from the three churches of the area at the same time; these are the chapel of Mazerat, the church of St. Martin of Mazerat and the church of Saint-Émilion.
-The family de Boüard can look back on more than 700 years of history in Bordeaux.
-The new owner moved into the neighboring Château Mazerat, which had been owned by the family since 1850, and other properties.
-After the Second World War (1939-1945) the estate received its present name.
+in the area of the same name at the famous location "Pied de Côte" (at the foot of the hill).
+In 1924 Maurice de Boüard de Laforest bought a three hectare vineyard called Clos de l'Angélus.
+From this one can hear the Angelus ringing (traditional morning ringing) from the three churches in the area at the same time; these are the Chapel of Mazerat, the Church of St. Martin of Mazerat and the Church of Saint-Émilion.
+The de Boüard family can look back on more than 700 years of history in Bordeaux.
+The new owner moved into the neighboring Château Mazerat, which had been in the family since 1850, and other goods.
+After the Second World War (1939-1945) the estate received its current name.
 It was one of the first customers of the well-known oenologist Michel Rolland

-The company was classified in 1996 as "Premier Grand Cru Classé B" and finally in 2012 even "Premier Grand Cru Classé A".
-This vintage was therefore bottled in black bottles with real gold print.
+The establishment was classified as "Premier Grand Cru Classé B" in 1996 and finally in 2012 as "Premier Grand Cru Classé A".
+This vintage was therefore bottled in black bottles with real gold printing.
 Stéphanie de Boüard-Rivoal has taken the lead this year.
-The vineyard area totals 39 hectares, of which all are classified.
+The vineyards cover 39 hectares of vineyards, but of which all are classified.
 They are planted with the varieties Cabernet Franc (50%), Merlot (47%) and Cabernet Sauvignon (2%).
-About ten hectares of Cabernet Franc vines are over 60 years old.
-The extremely long-lived red wine matures for 18 to 24 months in 100% new oak barrels.
+Around ten hectares of Cabernet Franc vines are older than 60 years.
+The extremely long-lived red wine is aged for 18 to 24 months in 100% new barriques.
 The label adorns a bell to match the name.
 The second wine is called "Le Carillon de l'Angélus".
 The family also owns vineyards in South Africa.